 The standard Tier 1 QC procedures were performed during the estimation of C stock changes for land converted to grassland.
-No additional QA was performed.
+In 2019, a complete quality assurance procedure on the Tier 1 for organic soils was performed.

 The recalculations described in section 6.4.1.4 apply.
 All emissions of land converted to grassland were recalculated in the current year's submission due to the updates in the NFI data for living biomass and areas.